National University (California): National University System

 John F. Kennedy University was an affiliate of the National University System from 2009 until JFKU was closed in 2020, at which time JFKU's programs were continued by other universities in the National University System.

+Northcentral University was an affiliate from 2019, then fully merged into National University in 2022, with its programs continuing at National University.

 Student body

 National University is the second-largest private, non-profit institution of higher education in California by total enrollment.
-The average age of an NU student is 32.
+The average age of its students is 32.
 Roughly 23,000 full-time undergraduate and graduate students are currently enrolled with nine percent of the student body also in active military service.
 National University is also one of the largest graduate student institutions of higher education in the United States with 23,909 students enrolled.
 The university has approximately 190,000 alumni from all 50 states and internationally.